Giant cell arteritis

 If you have any of the symptoms outlined above, you should contact your GP urgently.

 You may experience a temporary complete loss of vision in one eye which returns after a while.
-This is called amaurosis fugax and it is another sign of ischaemia.
-You may also experience double vision that you haven’t had before because the muscles controlling your eye movements may be affected.
+This is known as amaurosis fugax.

-About 30-50 per cent of people who have untreated GCA will develop a permanent and severe loss of vision in one eye.
-Without immediate treatment, about a third of these people will develop sight loss in the other eye, often within a week of the first eye.
+GCA can result in severe permanent loss of vision in one eye.
+Without immediate treatment, it can also lead to sight loss in the other eye.
+This often happens within a week of the first eye developing symptoms.

 Other general health issues

-Some people with GCA also experience more general symptoms such as weight loss, tiredness, flu-like symptoms, night sweats, fever and depression.
+The symptoms of GCA can resemble the symptoms of other conditions.
+This means GCA can be difficult to diagnose.
+Some people with GCA also experience more general symptoms.
+These can include weight loss, tiredness, flu-like symptoms, night sweats, fever, and depression.

-Usually, people have some symptoms of GCA before their sight is affected, so it’s very important to see your GP straight away if you are concerned that you might have a problem.
+Usually, people have some symptoms of GCA before they notice a problem with their sight.
+It’s very important to see your GP straight away if you have any concerning symptoms.

 How is giant cell arteritis diagnosed?

 If it is suspected that you have GCA, you will be given treatment straight away, even before all the results of the diagnostic tests are obtained.
-This is because it’s important to try to reduce any possible inflammation as quickly as possible, and to prevent blood flow in other arteries becoming restricted.
+This is to reduce any possible inflammation as quickly as possible, and to prevent blood flow in other arteries becoming restricted.

 There are several things that your ophthalmologist or GP will check: